The coronavirus pandemic has completely upended the American economy. Millions of people are without jobs and struggling to make ends meet.

 2. Auto-deposit into several different accounts.

 Next, split the money you save into different accounts.
-Kobliner suggests setting up auto-deposits on every paycheck, so that some of your savings goes into a retirement investment account, some into an emergency/buffer fund, some on auto-pay to pay off credit card debt, and some deposited into accounts for vacations or renovations or other fun stuff.
+Kobliner suggests setting up auto-deposits on every paycheck, so that some of your savings goes into a retirement investment account, some into an emergency/buffer fund, some on auto-pay to pay off credit card debt, and some deposited into accounts for future vacations or renovations or other fun stuff.

 3. Know how to prioritize saving vs. paying down debt.

 Should you pay down debt before you start saving?
 Kobliner says to go by the numbers: Compare cost of the debt to the payback from your savings.

 At the top of the list is your workplace retirement account, if your employer offers to match your contributions.
 If you put in $1,000, you get an additional $1,000 — an immediate 100 percent return on your investment.

 Expensive credit card interest is likely your next target on Kobliner's go-by-the-numbers system.
 Student loan debt might follow, as well as longer-term investments such as your retirement account contributions beyond the employer match.

 "Finally, you want to have a little bit of money set aside for a plain old bank account" for emergencies, Kobliner says.

 4. Reward yourself for setting up your automatic savings system.